 Family violence: By the numbers

-Violent parental behaviour appears to have declined in recent years, but it’s still a reality.
-According to a survey by the Institut de la statistique du Québec, in 2018, 42% of children aged 5 and under suffered repeated (three or more) instances of psychological abuse, 35% were physically punished at least once, and 2.6% suffered severe violence.
+Violent parental behaviour has also been on the decline in recent years, but it’s still a reality.
+According to a survey by the Institut de la statistique du Québec, in 2024, 24% of children aged 5 and under suffered repeated (three or more) instances of psychological abuse, 16% were physically punished at least once, and 2.1% suffered severe violence.

 Children who are subjected to physical punishment are roughly 10 times more likely to experience severe physical violence.